ballerina-platform/ballerina-distribution/examples/soap-client-security-outbound-security-config/soap_client_security_outbound_security_config.md

 # SOAP client security - Outbound security configuration

-The `soap` client can be configured to apply outbound security configurations, decrypting the data in the SOAP response, and verifying the digital signature for security validation.
+The `soap` client can be configured to apply outbound security configurations for decrypting the data in the SOAP response, and verifying the digital signature for security validation.
+The configurations can be set by passing `soap:OutboundSecurityConfig` to the `outboundSecurity` field of the client.

 ::: code soap_client_security_outbound_security_config.bal :::